Moduli of objects in finite length abelian categories: Introduction

 In \cite[Section 7]{alper2019existence}, the authors apply the theory of good moduli spaces to stacks of objects as defined in \cite{artin-zhang}.
 With a few technical assumptions, they prove existence of a proper good moduli space of Bridgeland semistable objects on the derived category of a proper smooth variety.
 Some of their more general results \cite[Thm.
 7.27]{alper2019existence} assume as an input that the moduli stack is algebraic and locally of finite type.
 Some technical work in \Cref{section: the stack of objects} is dedicated to verifying these assumptions for an abstract abelian category.

 There have been constructions of moduli of objects in triangulated and dg categories.
 For example, To\"en and Vaqui\'e \cite{ToenVaquie-objects-in-dg-cats} construct derived moduli of perfect objects in dg categories, and Lieblich \cite{Lieblich-complexes-on-proper-morphism} constructs classical moduli of perfect universally gluable complexes on a proper morphism.
 While their constructions work in vast generality, their moduli stacks only see perfect objects.
-On the other hand, in our work, we also construct moduli of objects that are not necessarily perfect.
+On the other hand, in our work, we also construct moduli of objects that are not necessarily perfect (for example, the moduli of modules over a finite $k$-algebra of infinite global dimension, such as $k[\epsilon]/(\epsilon^2)$).